galklein-sr/ibi-pdf/README.md

 # IBI-PDF Report Generator

-This repository generates a multi‑page Hebrew PDF report for credit-portfolio monitoring.
+This Project generates a multi‑page Hebrew PDF report for credit-portfolio monitoring.
 It reads several Excel workbooks, computes summary metrics, and renders branded slides (PNG/PDF) with tables and donut charts using Pillow.

 > **Language/RTL:** The report is Hebrew and right‑to‑left (RTL).
 Text rendering is done with a small helper (`fix_hebrew`) and careful alignment so content reads correctly.